1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is Pancreatitis?

-Pancreatitis is inflammation or swelling of the pancreas, a small gland located behind your stomach that helps you digest food and regulates blood sugar.
+Pancreatitis is the inflammation or swelling of the pancreas, which is a small gland that is situated behind your stomach and which assists the process of food digestion and also the blood sugar regulation.
 There are two main types:

-• Acute pancreatitis - a sudden, short-term flare-up
+• Acute pancreatitis - a flare reflex, short lived.

 Common Symptoms

-Pancreatitis often causes intense discomfort.
+Pancreatitis is accompanied by severe discomfort.
 Watch for these signs:

 • Nausea and vomiting